sweng-capstone-group-1/poll-discussion/docs/heroku_and_postgres.md

 ### PostgreSQL
 PostgreSQL appears to be managable only through (Java) code or through a command line.
+It doe snot appear that we can see or manage the PostgreSQL data through the browser.
 To access PostgreSQL from the command line, follow these steps:
 - install PostgreSQL from [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
     - when installing, I (chris) chose to install the entire product, assuming I may run the db locally
     - at the end of the install, I was prompted to install more features, I did not